Lawrence v. Texas

 Lawrence v.
-Texas, 539 U.S. 558 (2003), is a landmark decision of the U.S. Supreme Court in which the Court ruled that most sanctions of criminal punishment for consensual, adult non-procreative sexual activity (commonly referred to as sodomy laws) are unconstitutional.
-The Court reaffirmed the concept of a "right to privacy" that earlier cases had found the U.S. Constitution provides, even though it is not explicitly enumerated.
-It based its ruling on the notions of personal autonomy to define one's own relationships and of American traditions of non-interference with private sexual decisions between consenting adults.
+Texas, 539 U.S. 558 (2003), is a landmark decision of the United States Supreme Court in which the Court ruled that U.S. state laws criminalizing sodomy between consenting adults are unconstitutional.
+The Court reaffirmed the concept of a "right to privacy" that earlier cases had found the United States Constitution provides, even though it is not explicitly enumerated.
+It based its ruling on the notions of personal autonomy to define one's own relationships and of American traditions of non-interference with any or all forms of private sexual activities between consenting adults.

-In 1998, John Geddes Lawrence Jr., an older white man, was arrested along with Tyron Garner, a younger black man, at Lawrence's apartment in Harris County, Texas.
+In 1998, John Geddes Lawrence Jr. was arrested along with Tyron Garner at Lawrence's apartment in Harris County, Texas.
 Garner's former boyfriend had called the police, claiming that there was a man with a weapon in the apartment.
 Sheriff's deputies said they found the men engaging in sexual intercourse.
 Lawrence and Garner were charged with a misdemeanor under Texas' anti-sodomy law; both pleaded no contest and received a fine.
 Assisted by the American civil rights organization Lambda Legal, Lawrence and Garner appealed their sentences to the Texas Courts of Appeals, which ruled in 2000 that the sodomy law was unconstitutional.
 Texas appealed to have the court rehear the case en banc, and in 2001 it overturned its prior judgment and upheld the law.
 Lawrence appealed this decision to the Texas Court of Criminal Appeals, which denied his request for appeal.
 Lawrence then appealed to the U.S. Supreme Court, which agreed to hear his case.

-The Supreme Court struck down the sodomy law in Texas in a 6–3 decision, and by extension invalidated sodomy laws in 13 other states, making same-sex sexual activity legal in every U.S. state and territory.
-The Court, with a five-justice majority, overturned its previous ruling on the same issue in the 1986 case Bowers v.
-Hardwick, where it upheld a challenged Georgia statute and did not find a constitutional protection of sexual privacy.
-It explicitly overruled Bowers, holding that it had viewed the liberty interest too narrowly.
+The Supreme Court struck down the sodomy law in Texas in a 6–3 decision, and by extension invalidated sodomy laws in 13 other states, thus protecting from governmental regulation throughout the U.S. all forms of private, consensual sexual activity between adults.
+In the same case, the Court overturned its previous ruling in the 1986 case Bowers v.
+Hardwick, where it had upheld a challenged Georgia statute and did not find a constitutional protection of sexual privacy.
+It explicitly overruled Bowers, holding that the previous ruling had viewed the liberty interest too narrowly.
 The Court held that intimate consensual sexual conduct was part of the liberty protected by substantive due process under the Due Process Clause of the Fourteenth Amendment to the U.S. Constitution.
-Lawrence invalidated similar laws throughout the United States that criminalized sodomy between consenting adults acting in private, whatever the sex of the participants.

 The case attracted much public attention, and 33 amici curiae ("friends of the court") briefs were filed.
-Its outcome was celebrated by gay rights advocates, and set the stage for further reconsideration of standing law, including the landmark case of Obergefell v.
-Hodges (2015), which recognized same-sex marriage as a fundamental right under the United States Constitution, and United States v.
-Windsor, which invalidated Section 3 of the Defense of Marriage Act.
+Its outcome was celebrated by gay rights advocates, and set the stage for further reconsideration of standing law, including the landmark cases of United States v.
+Windsor (2013), which invalidated Section 3 of the Defense of Marriage Act, and Obergefell v.
+Hodges (2015), which recognized same-sex marriage as a fundamental right under the United States Constitution.